Updated: Apr 7

 The heart is the control center of man.
 It is the rational, volitional, and emotional nucleus of personality and responsibility.
 He is asking God to make his heart blameless.
 The Hebrew here (תָמִ֣ים) could just as easily be translated perfect.
 The meaning of this word indicates a sense of completeness; something that is whole, intact, lacking nothing.
 He is asking God to make sure that his heart is whole and intact with regards to His statutes.
 This too is followed up with a purpose statement.

-Prayer to be an example to the body – The blue rings (vv.
-74&79)
+Prayer to be an example to the body (The blue rings)

 The psalmist’s prayer is to be a light and an example for his fellow believers.
 After requesting discernment and holiness he asks God to make his own life and response to affliction an example to watching believers.
-A better translation of v.
-79 would be “May those who fear you turn to me, so that they may know Your testimonies.”
+An alternative translation of v.
+79 might be “May those who fear you turn to me, so that they may know Your testimonies.”
 May they see my response and be glad!
 May they turn and join me in the knowledge of Your Word!
 May they enjoy and rest in the same hope that I have!

 Even though he is still up to his eyeballs in affliction, the psalmist is not stuck on himself.
 He is concerned for the impact that his trials has on the rest of the body and he prays that his example would point his brethren back to his God.

-Prayer to acknowledge God’s righteousness and request His judgment – The red rings (vv.
-75&78)
+Prayer to acknowledge God’s righteousness and request His judgment (The red rings)

-“I know, O Lord, that Your judgments are righteous, And that in faithfulness You have afflicted me – May the arrogant be ashamed, for they subvert me with a lie; But I shall meditate on Your precepts”
+Praise for God’s Righteousness (v.
+75) – “I know, O Lord, that Your judgments are righteous, And that in faithfulness You have afflicted me.”

 To recapture what he said back in v.
 71 – It is good for me that I was afflicted – he’s saying here that it was good that YOU afflicted me.
 I can hear the words of Job here as he rebuked his wife, “You speak as one of the foolish women speaks.
 Shall we indeed accept good from God and not accept adversity?’
 In all of this Job did not sin with his lips.” – Job 2:10